If you have a concern and aren’t quite sure how to address it, you have come to the right place.

 The student may, within 48 hours after receipt of the notice, request that the hearing be held as a public meeting.

 Even if a student has requested that the Board consider an expulsion recommendation in a public meeting, the Board will hold any discussion that might be in conflict with the right to privacy of any student other than the student requesting the public meeting in closed session.

-The Board may accept, modify or reject the findings, decisions, and recommendations of the Chancellor.
-If the Board modifies or rejects the Chancellor’s recommendation, the Board shall review the record of the hearing, and shall prepare a new written decision which contains its specific factual findings and conclusions.
+The Board may accept, modify or reject the findings, decisions and recommendations of the College President or designee or the hearing panel.
+If the Board modifies or rejects, the Board shall review the record of the hearing, and shall prepare a new written decision which contains its specific factual findings and conclusions.
 The decision of the Board shall be final.

 The final action of the Board on the expulsion shall be taken at a public meeting, and the result of the action shall be a public record of the District.

 Immediate Interim Suspension (Education Code Section 66017): The College President or designee may order immediate suspension of a student where he/she/they concludes that immediate suspension is required to protect lives or property and to ensure the maintenance of order.
 In cases where an interim suspension has been ordered, the time limits contained in these procedures shall not apply, and all hearing rights, including the right to a formal hearing where a long-term suspension or expulsion is recommended, will be afforded to the student within ten (10) days.